B.S. Ed. in Elementary Education and Teaching

 Application deadlines for transfers: Fall, Mar.
 15 (preferred); spring, Nov.
 1. Rolling admissions all year for all terms.

 Application deadlines for freshmen: Fall, Nov.
-15 (scholarship consideration), Jan.
-15 (regular decision); spring, Nov.
+1 (scholarship consideration), Jan.
+18 (regular decision - deadline extended); spring, Nov.
 1.

 - Freshman requirements